In this guide, we are going to show you how to modify a JSON file using PHP.

 As you can see, our file contains a small bit of JSON data.
 We have one variable called “counter”, which is set to zero.

 For the purpose of this example, we will modify the counter variable whenever our page is loaded.
 Nothing fancy, just some basic incrementation.
-The first order of business is to load the JSON file and decode the data so that we can modify it.
-To do this, will will use the functions file_get_contents and json_decode.

-Step-by-step explanation of the code above.
+A step-by-step explanation of the code above.

 As you can see, modifying a JSON file with PHP is actually pretty simple!